 Rosemary Webb, Co-President

-In 2006, Rosemary garnered an Emmy Award for co-producing, "Smart Choices, Safe Kids: A Child Lures Prevention Town Hall Meeting, which was broadcast statewide throughout Illinois, compliments of NBC-5 Chicago.
+Rosemary garnered an Emmy Award for co-producing, "Smart Choices, Safe Kids: A Child Lures Prevention Town Hall Meeting, which was broadcast statewide throughout Illinois in 2006, compliments of NBC-5 Chicago.
 She has also helped coordinate broadcast of the Child Lures Television News Series in over 70 ADI TV markets across the country.
 In 2009, South Korea's Educational Broadcast System (EBS) turned to Child Lures Prevention to help produce a successful 3-part Educational Documentary on keeping Korea's children safe, which was viewed by millions of families throughout South Korea.

-More recently, Rosemary enjoys alliances with USA Gymnastics, Mercy Ships and Erin's Law.
-She has been invited to sit on the board of the Global Army against Child Abuse, headed by L. Raphael Genve.
+Rosemary has enjoyed alliances with USA Gymnastics, Mercy Ships and Erin's Law.
+Internationally, Rosemary is a Board Member of the Global Army Against Child Abuse, headed by Mrs. Ronit Raphael of the international beauty brand L. Raphael Geneve.
 Rosemary has also coordinated initial prevention efforts in international communities with high needs and strong cultural resistance, securing funding for these projects through organizations like Rotary International.

 During Vermont's creation of Act One, a comprehensive statewide approach to sexual abuse prevention, Rosemary testified before the Vermont Senate Judiciary Committee at one of its special sessions concerning sexual offender protocol and laws.
 Rosemary also served as a member of the Vermont Department of Children and Families' Community Outreach Working Group, which created legislative recommendations on how most effectively to implement sexual abuse prevention education programming in Vermont.
-Also locally, Rosemary serves as vice-chair of Connecting Youth, which champions a district-wide model mentoring program, as well as other programs that help youth make healthy choices.
-She is a member of the Vermont Chamber of Commerce and an active volunteer in her community and at her children's schools.
+Also locally, Rosemary serves on the Prevention and Education Sub-Committee of the Chittenden (VT) Alliance Against Sexual and Domestic Violence Task Force.
+She is a member of the Vermont Chamber of Commerce and an active Board Member at Vermont Commons School in South Burlington, Vermont.

-On a personal note, Rosemary has been married for eighteen years to Scott Webb, an elementary school special educator.
-Together, they have two wonderful teenagers - daughter, Sophia, and son, Preston.
-Rosemary enjoys spending time with her family, attending cross country and basketball events, as well as music, cooking, gardening, reading, hiking, and sailing.
+On a personal note, Rosemary has been married for twenty six years to Scott Webb, an elementary school special educator.
+Together, they have two grown children.
+Rosemary enjoys spending time with her family, as well as music, cooking, gardening, reading, hiking, and sailing.